MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

 > [!NOTE]
 >
-> - Control automatic sensor restarts (for **major** updates) in the [!INCLUDE [Product short](includes/product-short.md)] portal configuration page.
-> - [!INCLUDE [Product short](includes/product-short.md)] sensor always reserves at least 15% of the available memory and CPU available on the domain controller where it is installed.
+> - [!INCLUDE [Product short](includes/product-short.md)] sensors always reserve at least 15% of the available memory and CPU available on the domain controller where it is installed.
 If the [!INCLUDE [Product short](includes/product-short.md)] service consumes too much memory, the service is automatically stopped and restarted by the [!INCLUDE [Product short](includes/product-short.md)] sensor updater service.

-## Delayed sensor update
+### Delayed sensor update

 Given the rapid speed of ongoing [!INCLUDE [Product short](includes/product-short.md)] development and release updates, you may decide to define a subset group of your sensors as a delayed update ring, allowing for a gradual sensor update process. [!INCLUDE [Product short](includes/product-short.md)] enables you to choose how your sensors are updated and set each sensor as a **Delayed update** candidate.